NTURacingTeam/nturt_zephyr_common/doc/notes/services.rst

 .. note::

-   The Winstream data structure is not documented in the kernel data structures documentation, but the API documentation is available in `its file reference
+   The Winstream data structure is not documented in the kernel data structures documentation, but the API documentation is available in `the file reference
    <https://docs.zephyrproject.org/4.0.0/doxygen/html/winstream_8h.html>`_.

 OS Services for Data Passing